NetherlandsWorldwide

 Pay the fee for your application for a new driving licence.
 Scroll to ‘Kosten’ on the RDW's website to find out what the fee is and how to pay it.

-After your payment has been assessed, the RDW will process your application within 10 working days.
+After your application has been assessed, the RDW will process your application within 10 working days.

 Does RDW approve your application?
 Then it will take 5 working days before you receive your new driving licence at your correspondence address in the Netherlands.